Basics of Quality Improvement

 CME Webcast: Quality Improvement Basics

-Learn how to articulate the importance of quality improvement work and how to implement quality improvement into a practice in a CME webcast on April 7, 2016, at 12:00 CT.
+Learn how to articulate the importance of quality improvement work and how to implement into a practice in this CME webcast.

 Quality improvement (QI) is a systematic, formal approach to the analysis of practice performance and efforts to improve performance.